A Woman of Substance (1985 TV series): Broadcast and Ratings

 The drama was aired by Channel 4 in the UK over three nights from 2 to 4 January 1985.
 The broadcast of the final part on 4 January drew 13.8 million viewers, which remains the channel's highest ever audience.
 It was shown in limited syndication in the United States several weeks before the British transmission, in order to qualify for the 1985 Primetime Emmy Award.

 Award nominations

 For the 1985 Primetime Emmy Award, A Woman of Substance was nominated for Outstanding Limited Series, and Deborah Kerr was nominated for Outstanding Supporting Actress in a Limited Series or Special.

-Sequels and remake
+Sequels and the 2026 series

 Barbara Taylor-Bradford's sequel, Hold the Dream, was produced as an eponymous serial in 1986, again starring Deborah Kerr and Jenny Seagrove, though Seagrove now played the role of Paula.
 It was again directed by Don Sharp, who spent most of the decade directing in this genre.

-A second sequel, To Be the Best, was adapted in 1992 and starred Lindsay Wagner as Paula.
+A second sequel, To Be the Best, was adapted in 1991 and starred Lindsay Wagner as Paula.

-In February 2025, Channel 4 announced that it had commissioned a remake of A Woman of Substance, to be adapted by writers Katherine Jakeways and Roanne Bardsle.
+In February 2025, Channel 4 announced that it had commissioned the novel's second television adaptation, with Katherine Jakeways and Roanne Bardsley serving as writers.
+Brenda Blethyn and Jessica Reynolds were cast as Emma Harte.
+The eight-part first series premiered on 11 March 2026 and it was renewed for a second series in June 2026.